The trouble with Яussiaи The West's reprehensible misuse of Cyrillic continues

 Sadly, the world is full of abuse.
 Sometimes the injustices are compounded, like in the Chernobyl Exclusion Zone, where you can’t even pet the wild puppies because they’re radioactive.
 Other forms of abuse are less tragic than neglected doggies, but are nonetheless an irritant and a reason to feel ashamed of humankind.
 Yes, we’re talking about faux Cyrillic.

 Faux Cyrillic, or Cyrillic abuse, is a kind of mimicry typeface that uses Cyrillic letters in Latin text to evoke Russia or the USSR.
-You’ll find this Western trope on book covers, movie posters, comic books, and videos games dating back decades.
+You’ll find this Western trope on book covers, movie posters, comic books, and video games dating back decades.

 Though the practice is old, journalist Oliver Bullough may have uncovered one of the most egregious cases ever, tweeting on September 21 the latest cover of a journal released by the Institute for Public Policy Research, a British think tank.
 The cover advertises an editorial titled, “New Economic Policy: Vision Required,” spelled out in faux Cyrillic.
 When read correctly, the headline says, “Iesh Esoiomis Rolisch: Visioi Required.”